13. Paths Cross

 “I understand.”

-When Carla looked up and saw Kevin’s kindness she let out a painful, dry-sob.
+When Carla looked up and saw Kevin’s look of empathy, she let out a painful, dry-sob.

 Kevin shook his head and waited.

-After a long pause and a baffled shake of her head, Carla said, “Everybody loved Oscar.
+After a long pause and a baffled shake, Carla swallowed and said, “Everybody loved Oscar.
 Seriously.
 Not just me.
 He wasn’t a thug or involved with drugs, if that’s what this’s about.”

 “Think for a moment,” he said.
 “Was there someone from work?
 Someone he talked about?
 Someone from the lottery?
 Somebody new in his life?
 Any one person who might arouse your suspicion?”